gboisse/gboisse.github.io/content/posts/01-node-graph/index.md

 I started thinking about this project back in 2019 with the aim of releasing some PC demo productions.
 I had heard of the [demoscene](https://en.wikipedia.org/wiki/Demoscene) for the first time about four years earlier through some coworkers at Sony and it gradually grew on me to the point that I too wanted to participate.
-I really wanted to be able to team up with artists and designers for making these demos rather than, say, other programmers or trying to complete a production on my own.
+I really wanted to be able to team up with artists and designers for making these rather than, say, other programmers or trying to complete a production on my own.
 This seemed like a better way to reach a higher visual bar as well as being more entertaining overall. :slightly_smiling_face:

 This translated in my mind to having an interface that anyone could use for interacting with and tweaking the content, although in retrospect, such a system comes in extremely handy for programmers too and I find myself increasingly using it for many purposes, such as research and experimentation.